vedaldi/practical-cnn/doc/instructions.md

 im = 256 * reshape(im, 32, 32, 1, []) ;
 labels = imdb.images.label(1,batch) ;
 ```
 The function extracts the $m$ images corresponding to the vector of indexes `batch`.
-It also reshape them as a $32\times 32\times 1\times m$ array (as this is the format expected by the MatConvNet functions) and multiplies the values by 256 (the resulting values match the network initialization and learning parameters).
+It also reshape them as a $32\times 32\times 1\times m$ array (as this is the format expected by the MatConvNet functions) and multiplies the values by 256 (the resulting values match the network initialisation and learning parameters).
 Finally, it also returns a vector of labels, one for each image in the batch.

-> **Task:** Run the learning code and exahmine the plots that are produced.
+> **Task:** Run the learning code and examine the plots that are produced.
 As training completes answer the following questions:
 >
 > 1. How many images per second can you process?
 (Look at the output in the MATLAB screen)
 > 2. There are two sets of curves: energy and prediction error.
 What do you think is the difference?
 What is the "energy"?